About Open Enrollment

 Short-Term and Long-Term Disability have a pre-existing condition limitation of 12 months.
 In order for a pre-existing condition to be covered, you must be an eligible Member of the group and have paid the monthly cost for 12 consecutive months prior to your date of disability, or you must be treatment free for the 12 months prior to your date of disability (Look Back Period) for the disabling condition.

 More Pre-Existing Limitation Information

-These Pre-Existing Condition limitations also apply to any benefit increase of 25% or greater.
+These pre-existing condition limitations also apply to any benefit increase.

-- Pre-Existing Conditions are reviewed by the insurance carrier at time of clam, which will require disclosure of all medical records, doctors’ notes and prescription drug history.
+- Pre-existing conditions are reviewed by the insurance carrier at the time of a claim, which will require disclosure of all medical records, doctors’ notes and prescription drug history.